Tunel (band): 1980–1992

 In 1984 the band was joined by guitarist Vladimir Negovanović, a former member of the bands Butik (Boutique), Doktor Spira i Ljudska Bića and Slađana Milošević's backing band Ljudi (People).
 The new lineup recorded the album Elektirčna iluzija (Electric Illusion), produced by Đorđe Petrović and released in 1984 through PGP-RTB.
 In 1987 the band released the album Do poslednje kapi...
 (Till the Last Drop...), produced by the band themselves and YU Grupa guitarist Bata Kostić, through PGP-RTB.
 The album featured a Serbian language cover of Willie Dixon's song "Little Red Rooster", entitled "Crveni petao" ("Red Rooster").
 The album featured Kostić on guitar and Ninković's former bandmate from S Vremena Na Vreme Asim Sarvan on vocals as guest musicians.
-In May 1985 Ninković participated in YU Rock Misija, the Yugolsav contribution to Live Aid, and on June 15 Tunel, alongside 23 other acts, performed on Red Star Stadium, on the concert which was a part of YU Rock Misija.
+In May 1985 Ninković participated in YU Rock Misija, the Yugoslav contribution to Live Aid, and on June 15 Tunel, alongside 23 other acts, performed on Red Star Stadium, on the concert which was a part of YU Rock Misija.

 In 1987 Negovanović moved to Dejan Cukić's Spori Ritam Band (in 1995 he would join Bajaga i Instruktori) and the band's new member became Predrag Guculj, who previously performed with Rambo Amadeus.
 In 1991 the band released the album Bubnjevi preko reke (Drums on the Other Side of the River), produced by themselves, through PGP-RTB.
 The song "Bela lađa" ("White Boat") featured rock veteran Branko Marušić "Čutura" on vocals.
 The album featured a Serbo-Croatian cover of The Doors song "Love Street", entitled "Ulica ljubavi".
 The song "Još uvek (volim sax)" ("I Still (Love Sax)"), with similar erotic lyrics as "Volim sax", featured guitarist Borko Mitić.
 The album featured Bilja Krstić, Asim Sarvan, and Željko Marinković on backing vocals and Bajaga i Instruktori member Saša Lokner on keyboards.